caninereason/wink/README.md

 - I would like to thank the following:

-    - A big thanks to my mentor!
-You have been fantastic thank you
+    - A big thank you to my mentor !
+You have been crucial to helping me finish this project

-    - Thank you to fellow students in Slack for your support and help at times.
+    - Thank you to fellow students and staff in Slack for your support and help at times.